kruxw1/webpack-starter/README.md

-# Webpack starter kit (thekrux)
+# Webpack starter kit

-Need this.
-Instead of 'borrowing' it, thought it would be fun to write/familiarize.
+Instead of 'borrowing' a webpack starter kit, thought it would be fun to write/familiarize.

+## Development run
+`npm run dev`